aqlaboratory/hsm/README.md

 An alternative use case would be to train / re-train a new model in the `train/` code and make new predictions using the `predict/` code.

+### Kinase model issue

+We have identified an issue in the dataset used to train the kinase model.
+For the time being, we suggest not using the kinase model until further updates are provided.

 ## Data

 As reported, domain-peptide and protein-protein interactions are available via [figshare (doi:10.6084/m9.figshare.10084745)](https://doi.org/10.6084/m9.figshare.10084745).
 In addition, we provide pre-processed data for this repository and the website repository,